m4ttsch/omscs-notes-notes/information-security/intrusion-detection.md

 We must place the sensor at a network point where traffic must pass through it for this strategy to be effective.
 We can deploy an inline sensor as a combination of a network IDS and a firewall in a single piece of hardware, or we can deploy the inline sensor as a standalone inline network IDS.

 ## Passive Sensors
-More commonly, we deploy network IDS’s as passive sensors.
+More commonly, we deploy network IDS's as passive sensors.
 A *passive sensor* only receives a copy of live traffic, and therefore cannot provide any intrusion protection; however, from a network performance perspective, this approach is much more efficient.

 The following diagram illustrates a typical passive sensor configuration.